8th Fighter Squadron unveils new flagship honoring F-117 Nighthawk

-U.S. Air Force Maj.
-Colton Steen, 8th Fighter Squadron chief of weapons prepares for take-off at Holloman Air Force Base, June 25, 2024.
+U.S. Air Force Senior Airman Connor Irvine, 8th Aircraft Maintenance Unit dedicated crew chief, performs a pre-flight inspection on an F-16 Viper at Holloman Air Force Base, New Mexico, June 5, 2024.
 The squadron’s new flagship honors the F-117 Nighthawk, which was flown by the 8th FS for over 25 years.
 (U.S. Air Force photo by Airman 1st Class Michelle Ferrari)

 |Date Taken: